jorge9112/Curso-Robot/exercise-35/README.md

 Create a test cases for the other operations in calculator.py

 ## Extra Credit
-Create a test case for the 4th missing simple arthmetic operation, make the test case fail, then implement the operation in the python file.
+Create a test case for the 4th missing simple arthmetic operation, make the test case fail, then implement the operation in the python file..